 “My last album was about me finally claiming my belonging to a tradition and finding my voice within that tradition.
 My new album,” Adam Cohen states, “is about me raising my voice.”

-We Go Home is released in September.
-Adam Cohen’s European tour, featuring the band and string section, begins in Denmark, culminating in a concert at London’s Bush Hall on 15th October.
+We Go Home was released in September 2014.
+Adam Cohen’s most recent European tour, featuring the band and string section, began in Denmark, culminating in a concert at London’s Bush Hall.